gislab-npo/gislab/README.md

 Open Source GIS Laboratory
 ==========================
-Super easy deployment of fully equipped and unbreakable GIS LAN with one hundred workstations in a few moments.
+Super easy deployment of fully equipped and unbreakable GIS LAN with tens of workstations in a few moments.

 A purpose of this project is to create  fully equipped, easy-to-use, pre-configured, centrally managed and portable GIS laboratory LAN platform based on open source software.
 All software works out-of-box, without any need of configuration or other behind a scene knowledge, allowing users to keep high focus on their GIS task.